 But today I could.
 This morning E told me that suffering builds character, and Gracie told me that I’d be great, and I went to Prexy at something like eight-thirty in the morning to play my pieces over and over and over again.
 They weren’t even serious pieces - three little Bartók things, two duets and a kickass tiny gapped-scale imitative thing called Napkeleten.
 They were little but I got up in front of Bonnie and her three other students and played them.
 In front of people.
 People who were not me or my piano teacher, and that feels pretty great.

 Yeah, that’s about it.

-Anonymous asked: something you only feel comfortable doing alone?
+Anonymous said: something you only feel comfortable doing alone?

 Really comfortable?
 Playing the piano.
 I’ve always hated recitals, and while my lessons are really good for me, they’re super stressful and I make more mistakes when I’m playing in front of my teacher than I ever did playing alone.
 I play in the danger room, but that’s mainly to get up my courage and I sit there and apologize.
 I play in front of my family, but my brother’s so much better at it than I am that it feels silly, like I am the inadequate elder sibling.
 I don’t even like playing when there are other people in Prexy.
 I used to play jazz in a group, and that was easier, because I wasn’t playing all by myself.
 I’m shit at soloing, though.